Mobile pre-school contract guidelines

 Guidelines for ‘opt in' fixed term, four year contracts for mobile preschools (January 2016)

 The NSW Government's priority is to support all children to access a quality early childhood education in the year before school.
-Government funding is targeted to four and five year old children in the year before school and children aged three and above from low income and Aboriginal backgrounds.
+Government funding is targeted to four and five year old children in the year before school and children aged three and above from low income and Aboriginal backgrounds and children with a disability.

 Contracts have been introduced for mobile preschools to support the provision of sustainable and improved service delivery and universal access in rural and remote areas.
 The contracts are designed to recognise the higher costs of mobile service delivery, including additional staffing costs and travel between venues.